 The primary objectives of a nautical risk assessment study are:

-CSMART’s port study team also does Mooring Analysis Studies for cruise berths.
+CSMART’s port study team also does mooring analysis studies for cruise berths.
 Mooring analysis is conducted for various possible ship-berth arrangements in a port leading to identification of risks related to mooring and to assess the limiting environmental conditions for mooring.
-The numerical modeling is carried out by using the OPTIMOOR software.
+The numerical modelling is carried out by using the OPTIMOOR software.
 The outcome of the mooring analysis are forces in the mooring lines, bollards and fenders and the ship motions.

 All the findings are reported and disseminated across Carnival fleet, local pilots and port authorities thus providing decision makers with critical information and supporting evidence.

 The main outcomes of port study program at CSMART are:

 The Port Studies and Nautical Risk Assessments are currently suspended.